What is a channel manager?

 Quality channel managers are very easy to use and hotels will regularly have multiple staff members using the system.
 If the main user is going away or won’t be available to make updates they can easily mark important dates in the system so everyone is aware if they need to change a rate or close a room etc. For example, they may mark school holiday periods so rates can be increased during these peak times.

-Suppose you were a hotel operating a few rooms, a channel manager could still significantly help your business by way of simplifying your day-to-day inventory management.
+Even if you are a small hotel operating only a few rooms, a channel manager will still significantly help your business by way of simplifying your day-to-day inventory management.

-When it comes to deciding whether your hotel needs channel management software, ask yourself if these outcomes are valuable to your business:
+When it comes to deciding whether your hotel needs a channel management system, ask yourself if these outcomes are valuable to your business:

 How to use a channel manager effectively

-To see the best results make sure you:
+To see the best results from your channel manager, make sure you:

-- Integrate with your PMS to help you centralise your and automate many of your daily operations
+• Integrate with your property management system to help you centralise your and automate many of your daily operations

 Some systems you already use can benefit from a channel manager connection or even magnify the effectiveness of the channel manager.
 Integration between systems is very important for maintaining accuracy and the smooth operation of your property’s back end.